Project Translator VSCode Extension for Project Multilingual Localization

 Configuration flexibility is another major feature of Project Translator.
 Users can configure source folders and multiple target folders, support custom file translation intervals, set specific file types to ignore, and select multiple AI model options.
 This flexibility allows the extension to adapt to various project structures and translation needs.
 The extension supports multiple mainstream AI models, including OpenAI, DeepSeek, Grok, etc. Users can choose appropriate models based on budget and translation quality requirements.
 For projects using Hugo or other static site generators, this folder-based configuration approach is particularly friendly.

 The extension’s user interface design focuses on operational experience.
-Real-time progress display is provided during the translation process, allowing users to pause, resume, or stop translation tasks at any time.
-The extension automatically maintains target folder structure and supports incremental translation to avoid duplicate work.
-When translation tasks require extended periods, this controllability becomes particularly important.
-Additionally, the extension provides experimental differential translation functionality that can translate only changed content, thereby reducing API usage and better preserving version history.
+Real-time progress display is provided during the translation process, and users can pause, resume, or stop translation tasks at any time.
+The extension automatically maintains the target folder structure and supports incremental translation to avoid duplicate work.
+This controllability becomes particularly important when translation tasks take a long time.
+Additionally, the extension provides experimental differential translation functionality, which can translate only changed content, thereby reducing API usage and better preserving version history.
+For developers using OpenAI APIs or other AI services, the extension supports secure management of API keys through environment variables.

 Translation Workflow

-Project Translator’s translation workflow is carefully designed to ensure the entire process is both efficient and reliable.
-After users trigger translation tasks through the command palette, the extension processes source content step by step according to a predefined workflow and generates target language versions.
+The translation workflow of Project Translator is carefully designed to ensure the entire process is both efficient and reliable.
+After users trigger translation tasks through the command palette, the extension processes source content and generates target language versions step by step according to predefined workflows.

 flowchart TD